- Primary Legislation - Special Educational Needs and Disability Act (Northern Ireland) 2016 (the 2016 Act)

 The 2016 Act is the first building block in the new SEN Framework, and it received Royal Assent in March 2016.
 The Act places new duties on Boards of Governors, the Education Authority (EA) and health and social services authorities, and provides new rights for parents and children over compulsory school age.

-Boards of Governors will be required to ensure a Learning Support Co-ordinator is appointed within each grant-aided school to co-ordinate provision for children with SEN. The school will be required to complete and review a personal learning plan for each pupil with SEN and ensure that this plan is transferred when a child moves from one grant aided school to another (consent is required.)
+• The school will be required to complete and review a personal learning plan (PLP) for each pupil with SEN (this will replace the current individual education plan) and ensure that the PLP is transferred when a child moves from one grant aided school to another (consent is required.)

-Sections 15, 16, 18 and 19 commenced at the same time the 2016 Act came into operation (24 March 2016).
+• Sections 15 (Definition of “child” for purposes of special education), 16 (Interpretation of this Act), 18 (Commencement, transitional provision, etc) and 19 (Short title) commenced at the same time the 2016 Act came into operation (24 March 2016).

 2. New draft SEN Regulations